DSC-Capstone/2024-25/mentors.md

 - Many follow Aaron Fraenkel's site; you can fork it from [here](https://github.com/afraenkel/capstone-malware-domain).
 Make sure to enable GitHub Pages.
 - Kyle Shannon's [site](https://kshannon.github.io/ucsd-dsc180/) this year is also excellent; you can fork it from [here](https://github.com/kshannon/ucsd-dsc180).

 Note that it's not _required_ to create a website; you may choose to share information with students in other ways, like a Google Drive folder.
-If you create a website and want to link it at [dsc-capstone.org/enrollment](https://dsc-capstone.org/enrollment) for posterity or visibility, let Suraj know.
+If you create a website and want to link it at [dsc-capstone.org/enrollment](https://dsc-capstone.org/enrollment) for posterity or visibility, let the instructor know.

 ---

 ## Quarter 1 Logistics

 Here, you'll find details on how each relevant component of the capstone works.
-Each week, you will receive an email from Suraj with a brief summary of what students should be working on that week and with any relevant updates (deadlines, changes to the schedule, new action items, etc).
+Each week, you will receive an email from the instructor with a brief summary of what students should be working on that week and with any relevant updates (deadlines, changes to the schedule, new action items, etc).

 ### Weekly Discussions